Creating a digital experience for students and members to enhance their French language and culture journey

 The new UI of the website experience.

 The website was minimal, outdated, and unusable on mobile.
-The Alliance promoted events on paper and through email.
+The Alliance promoted events on paper and through email, and students struggled to engage.

-How might we streamline the student and member experience?
+How might we streamline the student and member experience to increase student and member activity at the Alliance?

 A flow chart depicting the design thinking framework: research, define, ideation, design, and testing.